PROCESS FOR SUBMITTING A SCORE FOR AWARD CONSIDERATION

 4. Scores for video games become eligible when the project for which it was written is released for purchase or download by the public.

-6. Scores for short films (less than 50 minutes), classical and concept albums, music for theme park attractions, scores that accompany books, music for art installations, or other non-standard projects, may be eligible for a special award, and will be considered by the IFMCA as appropriate.
+6. Classical and concept albums, new scores written for vintage silent films, original stage musicals, music for theater productions, music for theme park attractions, scores that accompany books, music for art installations, music for podcasts, or other non-standard projects, may be eligible for a special award, and will be considered by the IFMCA as appropriate.

 The IFMCA’s media markets are: